slickstream/docs/engagement/search-templates.md

 **--slick-image-details-template-description-color**: description color

+## text centric wide

+**--slick-text-centric-template-font-family**: Override the font family of the search panel only for this template

+**--slick-text-centric-template-card-radius**: Card radius

+**--slick-text-centric-template-image-radius**: image radius

+**--slick-text-centric-template-card-border**: Card border

 ## text centric medium

 **--slick-text-centric-template-font-family**: Override the font family of the search panel only for this template